peterhry/peterhrynkow.com/resume.md

 - Provide coaching and mentorship to engineers and engineering managers, with a focus on autonomy and growth.

 **Electronic Arts**
-Engineering Manager – EA Desktop
+Engineering Manager – EA App
 2019 – 2022
 - Managed two development teams building client features and shared components for EA’s PC game platform.
 - Worked with senior product and design leaders to define quarterly roadmaps and prioritize engineering work.